LenokOlolo/hello-world/README.md

 Hi people!

 My name is Elena.
 I'm from Saint-Peterburg.
 I am 23 years old.
-I like to walk and listen to music.
+I like to walk and listen to music..